npawelek/home-ops/README.md

 > [!TIP]
 > Ensure the `talosVersion` and `kubernetesVersion` in `talenv.yaml` are up-to-date with the version you wish to upgrade to.

+Prerequisites:
+1. Validate that compatibility of talos and kubernetes versions
+2. Upgrade the client tools in mise before the upgrade
+3. Validate cilium compatibility with the kubernetes version being upgraded

 ```sh
 # Upgrade node to a newer Talos version
 task talos:upgrade-node IP=?